princeprasad90/EventTrigger/docs/WebApplicationSetup.md

 # Using EventTriggerLibrary in an ASP.NET Web Application

 This guide describes how to integrate the `EventTriggerLibrary` into an ASP.NET web application using the Unity container.
+A working example can be found in the `WebLoginApp` project included in this repository.

 ## Setup